 Consistency in your products – via rock-solid quality assurance – is also a big part of any brand awareness strategy, as is working on consistently great customer support.
 That can build a reputation, which promotes word-of-mouth growth, which ultimately builds brand equity and awareness.

 2. Be about more than just your products

-Whatever the demographic of your target audience, chances are they’re conscientious consumers who want their favorite brands to be about more than just the nuts and bolts of the business.
+Whatever the demographic of your target audience, chances are they’re conscientious consumers who want their favourite brands to be about more than just the nuts and bolts of the business.

 In other words, it pays to stand for something.
 Developing, publishing, and promoting your values can help you stand out from the pack, and can help form associations that build brand awareness.

 Sure, great products or services are key, but if customers can remember you as also being the brand that stands for sustainability, worker rights, or supporting your local community, that’ll go a long way in terms of raising brand awareness.

 3. Give back